JayRasp/SEP_E2022/README.md

 GitHub for our Software Engineering Project files.

 ## Pull/Push:
+First make sure that you use the following command in the directory that you want to clone the repository to.

-Use `git pull https://github.com/JayRasp/SEP_E2022.git` to clone the repository localy
+Then use `git clone https://github.com/JayRasp/SEP_E2022.git` to clone the repository localy.

 Use `git push origin dev` :warning: __Please only push to the dev branch!__ :warning: